 It means a lot to us.
 It means equally as much to us as making a successful game, to also build successful paths for others, and for people from marginalized communities, so that they feel included in this very awesome industry.

-in the full interview, including how Swimsanity! became one of the very first cross-platform playable games, their approach to and advice for networking, the favorite and most challenging parts of game development, and even a few tips for the middle and high-schoolers out their hoping to make their own games one day.
+There’s a lot more in the full interview, including how Swimsanity! became one of the very first cross-platform playable games, their approach to and advice for networking, the favorite and most challenging parts of game development, and even a few tips for the middle and high-schoolers out their hoping to make their own games one day.